ecampbell/moodle-local_lesson_wordimport/README.md

 2. Click on the "Export to Microsoft Word file" link in the "Lesson administration" menu.

+## Acknowledgements

+This plugin is inspired by Adam Kings plugins to export Lessons to ePub and PDF files.

 ## Contact information

 Web site: http://www.moodle2word.net/